Netmera/netmera-fintech-android/ReadMe.md

 import com.netmera.Netmera
 import com.netmera.NetmeraConfiguration

-class FintechApp: Application() {
+class FintechApp : Application() {

     override fun onCreate() {
         super.onCreate()

         val configBuilder = NetmeraConfiguration.Builder()
         configBuilder
 		.apiKey(<YOUR API KEY>)
 		.baseUrl(<YOUR BASE URL>)// On-premise only
                 .firebaseSenderId(<YOUR SENDER ID>)
 		.huaweiSenderId(<YOUR SENDER ID>)
-          .logging(true)// It is recommended to turn off on release mode .nmInAppMessageActionCallbacks(NMInAppMessageActionCallbacks{...})// If you want to be notified of the received In-App Messages
+		// It is recommended to turn off on release mode .logging(true)
+		// If you want to be notified of the received In-App Messages .nmInAppMessageActionCallbacks(NMInAppMessageActionCallbacks{...})
-          .nmPushActionCallbacks(NMPushActionCallbacks{...})// If you want to be notified of the received Push Messages .nmWebWidgetCallbacks(NMWebWidgetCallbacks{...})// If you want to take control of Web Widgets
+		// If you want to be notified of the received Push Messages .nmPushActionCallbacks(NMPushActionCallbacks{...})
+		// If you want to take control of Web Widgets .nmWebWidgetCallbacks(NMWebWidgetCallbacks{...})

         Netmera.init(configBuilder.build(this))
     }
 }